rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="hideFullScreenImage"></a>
 ## *hideFullScreenImage*

 Hides the Full Screen Image.

 ### Events

- No Events.
+No Events

 ### Parameters